codevlabs/oskar/README.md

 7) Visit the URL that Heroku returned or run `heroku open` to see the Oskar website.
 Go to `http://your-oskar-url.com/dashboard` to see your team's statistics.
 It will ask you for a username and password that can be defined in your config file under `auth`

-## Contributing

-- To install all necessary dependencies, use `npm install`
-- Run `grunt watch` to make changes to the code, as it will compile stuff from CoffeeScript to JS.

-## Set up local dev env
+## Setting up a local dev environment / Contributing

-- Download NodeJS install it: https://nodejs.org/download/
+- Download and install nodeJS: https://nodejs.org/download/
-- Go to Oskar folder and install Grunt: npm install grunt -g
+- Install Grunt: `npm install grunt -g`
-- Then run this command: npm install
+- Run `npm install` to install dependencies
-- Start the server: grunt static
+- Start the static part of the server without running Oskar: `grunt static`
-- You can reach the site at http://localhost:5000
+- You can reach the site at `http://localhost:5000`
-- Compile & watch Sass files: grunt watch
+- Compile & watch Sass files: `grunt watch`

 ## Unit tests